henrik/dotfiles/README.markdown

 I intentionally do not install fzf via Vim, because I couldn't get it working well when sharing dotfiles beteeen a macOS host and a Linux guest.

+You are expected to have Node installed with a new-enough version to make [coc.nvim](https://github.com/neoclide/coc.nvim) happy.

 In Vim, run this to install plugins:

     :PlugInstall